Shop Local in New Castle, Colorado: Celebrate Independent Retailer Month

 New Castle Liquors (820 Castle Valley Boulevard #104) is home to an incredible selection of beer, wine and spirits, ranging from top-selling national and international brands to small-batch, locally produced beverages from Colorado’s craft industries.
 Owners Scott and Mandy Gauldin lived in Glenwood Springs for 13 years before settling in New Castle and taking over the business in 2015.
 They’ll help you find exactly what you’re looking for and can make great recommendations.

-Speckled Feather Mercantile (820 Castle Valley Boulevard #102b), co-owned by Denise Groves and Elyse Hutchinson, offers an incredible assortment of gifts, clothing and home goods, from craft supplies and upcycled décor to locally made chocolates, jewelry and artwork.
+Speckled Feather Mercantile (820 Castle Valley Boulevard #102b) offers an incredible assortment of gifts, clothing and home goods, from craft supplies and upcycled décor to locally made chocolates, jewelry and artwork.
 Nearly everything inside comes from local artists and vendors, and the shop also hosts a variety of craft classes.

 Black Dog Saloon (219 W. Main St.) a.k.a.
 “The Dog,” is a locals’ favorite for delicious food, cocktails and great live music.